Collecting Blood Specimens for Coagulation Testing

 Venous blood is drawn into a 3.2% buffered sodium citrate tube (light blue top tube), yielding a whole blood sample with a 9:1 blood-to-anticoagulant ratio.
 Inadequate filling of the collection tube will decrease this ratio and may affect test results.

-A blue top tube used for coagulation testing should be drawn before other tubes containing additives.
+A blue-top tube for coagulation testing should be drawn before other tubes containing additives.
 This includes tubes containing other anticoagulants and/or plastic serum tubes containing clot activators.
-A serum tube that does not contain an additive can be collected before the blue top tube.
+A serum tube that does not contain an additive can be collected before the blue-top tube.

-If a winged blood collection set is used in drawing a specimen for coagulation testing, a discard tube should be drawn first.
-The discard tube must be used to fill the blood collection tubing dead space to ensure that the proper anticoagulant/blood ratio is maintained, but the discard tube does not need to be completely filled.
+If a winged blood collection set is used to draw a specimen for coagulation testing, a discard tube should be drawn first.
+The discard tube must be used to fill the dead space in the blood collection tubing to maintain the proper anticoagulant/blood ratio, but it does not need to be filled.
 The discard tube should be a nonadditive or a coagulation tube.

-If a blood specimen used for coagulation testing must be collected from an indwelling line that may contain heparin, the line should be flushed with 5 mL of saline, and the first 5 mL of blood or 6-times the line volume (dead space volume of the catheter) be drawn off and discarded before the coagulation tube is filled.
+If a blood specimen used for coagulation testing must be collected from an indwelling line containing heparin, the line should be flushed with 5 mL of saline.
+The first 5 mL of blood, or 6 times the line volume (dead space volume of the catheter), should be drawn off and discarded before the coagulation tube is filled.